Showing posts with label Roi-Et United. Show all posts

 BCG took the lead on seventeen minutes when a corner was half-cleared from where Park Young Jin scored with a spectacular overhead kick on the bounce.
 The jubilant Glass fans duo tried to get the non-playing squad members to join in; which they did half-heartedly.

-BCG were by far the better team but the Dome students gave it their best, putting together a lovely move on twenty-five minutes as Surachai Thongta put in Teachadol Chuvilart who blazed wide.
+BCG were by far the better team, but the Dome students gave it their best, putting together a lovely move on twenty-five minutes as Surachai Thongta put in Teachadol Chuvilart, who blazed wide.

 The hosts continued to try and draw level but they struggled to find an end product.
 On thirty-three minutes Apipat Saingthong missed a great opportunity after BCG keeper Fahas Bilanglod miskicked but he placed his shot wide.